- Great 4.7-inch screen

 Some owners are claiming that it may not be quite as robust as Apple hopes.
 Reports of the iPhone 6 bending in pockets have surfaced.
 We’ve had it in the front pocket of jeans and have not experienced any issues for the months we’ve been using it or the iPhone 6 Plus.
 We’re not talking super skinny jeans, but we’ve been cycling with it in tight pockets and there’s not been a bend in sight.
 In fact since the initial furore we’ve heard very little about it.
 We’ve hear similar reports surfacing about the Samsung Galaxy S6 but unless you intend to use your iPhone 6 as a see-saw we wouldn’t worry about it at all.

 We do suggest you fork out for a case, though.
 Like all phones you run the risk of smashing the screen if you drop it and iPhone 6 repairs don’t come cheap.
-Check out our selection of the best iPhone 6 cases before you buy.

 It’s big, but not too big